ipfs-cluster/ipfs-cluster/CAPTAIN.LOG.md

 # IPFS Cluster - Captain's log

+## 20170208 | @hsanjuan

+So much for commitments...
+I missed last friday's log entry.
+The reason is that I was busy with the implementation of [dynamic membership for IPFS Cluster](https://github.com/ipfs/ipfs-cluster/milestone/2).

+What seemed a rather simple task turned into a not so simple endeavour because modifying the peer set of Raft has a lot of pitfalls.
+This is specially if it is during boot (in order to bootstrap).
+A `peer add` operation implies making everyone aware of a new peer.
+In Raft this is achieved by commiting a special log entry.
+However there is no way to notify of such event on a receiver, and such entry only has the peer ID, not the full multiaddress of the new peer (needed so that other nodes can talk to it).

+Therefore whoever adds the node must additionally broadcast the new node and also send back the full list of cluster peers to it.
+After three implementation attempts (all working but all improving on top of the previous), we perform this broadcasting by logging our own `PeerAdd` operation in Raft, with the multiaddress.
+This proved nicer and simpler than broadcasting to all the nodes (mostly on dealing with failures and errors - what do when a node has missed out).
+If the operation makes it to the log then everyone should get it, and if not, failure does not involve un-doing the operation in every node with another broadcast.
+The whole thing is still tricky when joining peers which have disjoint Raft states, so it is best to use it with clean, just started peers.

+Same as `peer add`, there is a `join` operation which facilitates bootstrapping a node and have it directly join a cluster.
+On shut down, each node will save the current cluster peers in the configuration for future use.
+A `join` operation can be triggered with the `--bootstrap` flag in `ipfs-cluster-service` or with the `bootstrap` option in the configuration and works best with clean nodes.

+The next days will be spent on implementing [replication factors](https://github.com/ipfs/ipfs-cluster/milestone/3), which implies the addition of new components to the mix.

 ## 20170127 | @hsanjuan

 Friday is from now on the Captain Log entry day.